kkozikowski4269/kkozikowski4269.github.io/index.md

 <br><br>

 ### Todo List Web App
-To do list web application that allows the user to create, read, update, and delete items on multiple lists.
+<p>To do list web application that allows the user to create, read, update, and delete items on multiple lists.
 The front-end uses html, css, and Javascript.
-The back-end uses Node.js (using express and ejs) and mongoDB (using mongoose) for persistent storage.
+The back-end uses Node.js (using express and ejs) and mongoDB (using mongoose) for persistent storage.</p>
 <img src="ListWebApp.gif" width=1000 height=500>